LuckyJimJD/Recipes/_breads/SourdoughStarter.md

 - To 4 ounces (113 grams) of ripe starter, add 4 ounces (113 grams) each of all-purpose or bread flour and room-temperature water.
   - To increase acidity (for a more sour flavor), feed with whole wheat flour or a mix of rye & all-purpose or bread flour.
-  - If you don't have a kitchen scale, you can measure by volume: about 1 cup each of starter & flour, and 1/2 cup of water.
+  - If you don't have a kitchen scale, you can measure by volume: about 1 cup each of starter & flour, and½ cup of water.
   - Discarded ripe starter can be used for pancakes, etc.
 - Mix until smooth and cover.
 - Let sit at room temperature for about 2 hours (until it starts to bubble) before refrigerating.